 22. Since this is a season of change and letting go, what would you like to change or let go?

 23. Use my free printable fall stickers and coloring page!
-You can find them at the bottom of the post.
+You can find them in my printables library (sign up at the bottom of the post).
 Print on sticker paper or just plain paper and then make paper cut-outs.
-Use them do decorate your words, poems, quotes and more.
+Use them to decorate your words, poems, quotes, and more.

 FALL QUOTES AND SAYINGS